ccp5UK/dl-poly/bench/README.txt

 Benchmark Test Cases for DL_POLY_4
 ----------------------------------

-Innterested users can obtain the banchmark test cases from the CCP5 FTP server as follows:
+Interested users can obtain the benchmark test cases from the CCP5 FTP server as follows:

 FTP site : ftp.dl.ac.uk